Diagrammatics for Soergel categories: Preliminaries

-In particular, this gives an isomorphism $B_i \cong R\{-1\}\bigoplus R\{1\}$ as graded left $R$-modules.
-Iterating and ignoring the grading, we see that $B_{\ii}$ is a free left $R$-module of rank $2^d$, when $\ii$ has length $d$.
-Rewriting a term $1 \teni g$ as a sum of terms like above will happen often, and we refer to it as ``sliding'' the polynomial $g$ across the tensor.
-If $g$ is $s_i$-invariant then it may be slid across leaving nothing behind, while an arbitrary $g$ leaves terms with at either 1 or $\xi$ behind (alternatively, we may choose to leave 1 and $\xp$ behind, if it is more convenient).
+\begin{remark} Let us make this slightly more explicit.
+To give the isomorphism of left $R$-modules $B_i \cong R\{-1\} \oplus R\{1\}$, note that Rewriting a term $1 \teni g$ as a sum of terms like above will happen often, and we refer to it as \emph{forcing} the polynomial $g$ across the tensor.
+If $g$ is $s_i$-invariant then it may be slid across leaving nothing behind, while an arbitrary $g$ when forced leaves terms with at either 1 or $\xi$ behind (alternatively, we may choose to leave 1 and $\xp$ behind, if it is more convenient).
+We consistently use the term ``slide" instead of ``force" when the polynomial $g$ is invariant so it can be moved across without any ado.